-The subject is designed for civil engineering students and is developed on in-class laboratory experiences (in computer lab) with contextual theoretical background presented mainly using powerpoint slides.
 Practical activities (computer lab and home activities) will be performed by the students in small working groups (team) that will work on assigned case studies.
 Every group is expected to identifying the different activities, assigning the different tasks to its participants and simulating a multi-disciplinary building designing process.

-Ath the end of the course every student is expected to illustrate his/her team-project highlighting his/her contribution.
+At the end of the course every student is expected to illustrate his/her team-project highlighting his/her contribution.

 Assessment methods and criteria

 The course is graded based on

 Individual discussion in which, individually the student is expected to illustrate the different solutions considered in their case study, highlighting how BIM methodologies help making all the different decision, highlighting strengths and weaknesses of the different design scenarios.
 The student is expected to show good critical and rational skills illustrating his/her project solutions.

 Grades will be determined using the following grades and based on the following aspects: